Uninett/nav/doc/faq/cannot_update.rst

 The easy way
 ------------

-Delete the rrd-file.
-Congratulations - you have now fixed the problem as Cricket will generate a new rrd-file with the correct number of datapoints.
+Delete the RRD file. *Congratulations* - you have now fixed the problem, as Cricket will generate a new RRD file with the correct number of datapoints.
 You have also gotten rid of all history - if this is ok, you are now done.
 If this is not ok, read on.